 MEG has a high profile and is recognised as an authoritative voice in an increasingly diverse higher education sector in England.
 We take a measured and evidence-based approach to policy issues often based on members’ contributions to discussions and research papers, especially in the field of college based higher education which is our primary focus.
 The group serves as a network for senior practitioners and managers , enabling them to share good practice & discuss policy and strategy informally between regular termly meetings.
 MEG carries out research on a regular basis and is regarded as a source of informed opinion by a range of Government, academic and employer organisations.
 Institutions are members of MEG: actual representation at MEG meetings is the decision of college Principals.

-MEG is a single-issue organisation, being concerned entirely about HE in FE matters.
+MEG is a single-issue organisation, being focussed entirely on College Based Higher Education matters.
 The force of its arguments stems from the volume of HE delivered by its members, so our only criterion for membership is that colleges wishing to join us must have at least 500 Full Time Equivalent HE students.
 Institutions are members of MEG: actual representation at MEG meetings is the decision of college Principals.

 MEG members meet formally three times a year during college term times, traditionally face to face but increasingly via electronic media as a result of the pandemic.
 Additional meetings, masterclasses and working groups take place as required.

 The Chair is elected by ballot of member colleges immediately after the summer term meeting.
 Candidates must be a serving Principal of a member college.
 The Chair holds office for three years.

 The group appoints two Vice Chairs by ballot, at least one of whom must be a serving Principal in a MEG college.
 The Vice Chairs hold office for two years from 1 August.

 MEG employs a Coordinator to support group meetings and activities and represent the group at a range of external events.
 The coordinator holds office for 2 years.